marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iparity.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IPARITY, array, parity, array, XOR, bits, XOR of array elements

 .. _iparity:

-.. index:: IPARITY

-.. index:: array, parity

-.. index:: array, XOR

-.. index:: bits, XOR of array elements

 IPARITY --- Bitwise XOR of array elements
 *****************************************